carlosaccp/carlosaccp.github.io/_pages/about.md

 ---
 permalink: /
 title: "Home"
-excerpt: "Math student"
+excerpt: "Applied Math PhD student"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-I'm Carlos, an MSc in Mathematical Sciences (OMMS) student at the University of Oxford.
-Prior to coming to Oxford, I completed my undergraduate degree at Imperial College London, also in Mathematics.
-Next year I'll be joining Brown University's Applied Mathematics PhD program.
+I'm Carlos, an Applied Mathematics PhD student Brown University.
+Before Brown, I completed an MSc in Mathematical Sciences at the University of Oxford and a BSc at Imperial College London, also in Mathematics.

 I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin.
 I grew up in Madrid, and I am currently living in Oxford.
 I am a Portuguese and Spanish dual citizen.